ChristophLeuker/ChristophLeuker/README.md

-# Welcome and enjoy my Profile!
+# Welcome and enjoy my profile!
 - I´m Christoph but most people just call me Chris.
 I´m new to the coding game and a _NeueFische_ Student.

 - My hometown is Krefeld, Germany.